g00glen00b/dimitri.codes/content/posts/2020-03-24-graphql-spring-security/index.md

 featuredImage: "../../images/logos/graphql.png"
 categories: ["Java", "Tutorials"]
 tags: ["Spring", "Spring boot", "GraphQL", "Spring security"]
+excerpt: "In this tutorial, I'll show how you can use Spring Security with Spring boot and GraphQL."
 ---

 [A while ago](/graphql-spring-boot/), I wrote a tutorial about developing a GraphQL API with Spring boot.
 In this tutorial, I'll show you how you can add security to your API.